talentcoco0619/note-taking-app/README.md

 pip install -r requirement.txt
 ```

-3.Set up the MySQL database:
+3.Set up the PostgreSQL database:
-- Make sure you have MySQL installed and running.
+- Make sure you have PgAdmin installed and running.
 - Create a database named daily_notes (or use the name defined in settings.py).
 - Apply migrations: